Martisal/evoPrompt/README.md

 python -m llmprompt.prompteng --task <TASK> --experiment_name <./PATH/TO/RESULTS> --seed <INTEGER> --parameters llmprompt/sge-params.yml
 ```

+For each task, there is a corresponding grammar under `./llmprompt/grammars`.
 Currently, the implemented tasks are those referred in the paper:
 * causal_judgment
 * implicatures
 * epistemic_reasoning